 - Track records faster: Digital storage makes for easier access, tracking, and retrieval of data, whether for claim processing or for audits.
 In a traditional scenario with paper records, there is a significant chance of misplacing or losing important items.

-- Ensure regulatory compliance: Compliance is essential to a business planning for long-term growth.
+- Ensure regulatory compliance: Compliance is essential to business planning for long-term growth.
 Choosing electronic record keeping can help meet compliance requirements more easily, including ease of access.
 For small businesses looking for reliable help managing medical billing data, a HIPAA-compliant services provider can be very useful.

 - Secure/store data better: Digital records are encompassed by better security.
 They are safe from physical threats such as fire, water, and even lack of storage space.
 Access to information is authorized through passwords or other forms of regularly monitored digital recognition.
 When managed well, digital record-keeping also enables reliable backups, even in the face of crisis or unforeseen destructive events.